-By default, Hoverfly will overwrite duplicate requests if the request has not changed.
+By default, Hoverfly will ignore duplicate requests if the request has not changed.
 This can be a problem when trying to capture a stateful endpoint that may return a different response each time you make a request.

-Using the stateful mode argument when setting Hoverfly to capture mode will disable this duplicate overwrite feature, enabling you to capture sequences of responses and play them back in Simulate mode in order.
+Using the stateful mode argument when setting Hoverfly to capture mode will disable the duplicate request check, enabling you to capture sequences of responses and play them back in Simulate mode in order.